RyanMcG/dotfiles/README.rst

     .<dotfile>-<hostnameORdistro>

 The purpose of this is to allow for different dotfiles on different machines while still keeping it in version control.
-I might change this at a latter date to some sort folder structure.
+I might change this at a later date to some sort folder structure.